GouthamPeri/sk_algo_assist/README.md

 * reg_or_class: String, Optional(default = '')
     - If '' then the algorithm checks for the distribution in the y_train using the formula: distribution = len(y_train.unique())/len(y_train) * 100.
 If the distribution is less than 10           classification algorithms are run, else regression algorithms are run.
-    - If String the allowed values are "Regression" or "Classification".
+    - If String the allowed values are "Reg" or "Cla".

 * return:String
     - The name of the algorithm that obatined the highest accuracy, along with the accuracy and time taken for fitting.